 - 1,000 | No Effect | - 1,000 |

-Expenses decrease equity because it decreases net income.
-Remember that we close net income to equity at the end of the period.
+Expenses decrease equity because they decrease net income.
+Remember that we move net income to equity at the end of the accounting period.

 Accrued expenses occur when you record an expense even if it is not yet paid.
 It’s important to accrue expenses so that you record them in the proper accounting period, even if you delay payment until the next accounting period.
 Common examples of accrued expenses would be payroll accruals or accrued rent expenses.